Boeing talks up 737 MAX 9 as aircraft makes first flight

 Boeing said in a statement the first flight tested the aircraft’s flight controls, systems and handling qualities, with Captain Christine Walsh and Captain Ed Wilson at the controls.

-Powered by two CFM International LEAP-1B engines, it has been designed with a maximum range of 3,515nm for up to 220 passengers in a single-class or 178 passengers in a two-class configuration, according to Boeing figures.
+Powered by two CFM International LEAP-1B engines, the MAX 9 has been designed with a maximum range of 3,515nm for up to 220 passengers in a single-class or 178 passengers in a two-class configuration, according to Boeing figures.

 Boeing also published a video of the first flight of N7379E on its YouTube channel:

-Boeing is currently offering four variants of the 737 MAX, which feature a new flightdeck, fly-by-wire spoilers and new technology winglets compared with the current model 737 NG.
+Boeing is currently offering four variants of the 737 MAX, which as well as the new generation engines feature a new flightdeck, fly-by-wire spoilers and new technology winglets compared with the current model 737 NG.
 To accommodate the LEAP 1B’s 176cm fan diameter, compared with the CFM56’s 155cm diameter fan on the NGs, the 737 MAX also features a taller nose wheel landing gear leg, while the engine nacelles’ trailing edges feature noise-reducing chevron shaping, as on the 787.

 The company is also developing the 200-seat MAX 200, which uses the same fuselage as the MAX 8 but trades reduced range for more seats.
 Ryanair is the launch customer.